Sw4mpf0x/PowerLurk/README.md

 # PowerLurk

+PowerLurk is a PowerShell toolset for building malicious WMI Event Subsriptions.
+The goal is to make WMI events easier to fire off during a penetration test or red team engagement.
+Please see my post 'Creeping on Users with WMI Events: Introducing PowerLurk' for more detailed information: https://pentestarmoury.com/2016/07/13/151/

 To use PowerLurk, you must import the PowerLurk.ps1 module into your instance of PowerShell.
 This can be done a couple of ways:

 Import locally